Solihull Sound Collective

 Our partners

-Solihull Youth Justice and Exploitation Music programme is co-delivered, in partnership with Solihull Music, Solihull Youth Justice and Exploitation Team and Solihull Family Hubs.
+Solihull Youth Justice and Exploitation Music programme is co-delivered, in partnership with Solihull Music, Solihull Youth Justice Team and Solihull Family Hubs.

-The programme is supported with funding from the West Midlands Violence Reduction Partnership (VRP), Solihull Youth Justice & Exploitation Team and Heart of England Music Hub.
+The programme is supported with funding from the West Midlands Violence Reduction Partnership (VRP), Solihull Youth Justice Team and Heart of England Music Hub.

 HOEM LOGO